brutasse/graphite-api/docs/api.rst

 target
 ``````

-The ``target`` parameter specifies a path identifying one or metrics,
+The ``target`` parameter specifies a path identifying one or several metrics,
 optionally with functions acting on those metrics.
 Paths are documented below,
 while functions are listed on the :doc:`functions <functions>` page.